 - You have taken your three-year-old to a park, or your toddler is busy in a play-date at home with other kids.
 Suddenly, he grabs the toy of another child and snatches it away from her.

-- You see but do not interfere.
+- You see but do not interfere and have a laissez-faire mentality.
 Your toddler may be too young to understand the difference between good and bad behavior, and this may be the age around which you need to start teaching him that.

 - Your young child comes home from school, and you know that it has been a long time since he had eaten something.